nucleuscloud/neosync/docs/docs/transformers/gen-javascript-transformer.md

 ### generateInt64PhoneNumber

-Generates a new phone number of type int64 with a default length of 10.
+Generates a new int64 phone number with a default length of 10.

 **Parameters**